-Beneficiaries or trustors, on the other hand, must report for income tax purposes, the earnings obtained during the same tax year in which they accrue in favour of the free-standing trust fund, retaining their nature as taxable or non-taxable, and with the same description and tax conditions they would have if they were received directly by the beneficiary or the trustor.
+Beneficiaries or trustors, on the other hand, must report the earnings obtained during the same tax year in which they accrue in favour of the free-standing trust fund, retaining their nature as taxable or non-taxable, and with the same description and tax conditions they would have if they were received directly by the beneficiary or the trustor, for income tax purposes.

-An escrow, however, is characterised by the delivery of the assets without transfer of ownership by the settlor to the trustee to fulfil the purpose established for the benefit of a third party or of the settlor himself.
-In this regard, the Financial Superintendence (formerly the Banking Superintendence) in the Basic Legal Circular Communication, distinguished between a commercial trust and an escrow, assigning the latter to the rules of a mandate agreement.
+Escrow, however, is characterised by the delivery of the assets without the transfer of ownership by the settler to the trustee to fulfil the purpose established for the benefit of a third party or the settler him or herself.
+In this regard, the Financial Superintendence (formerly the Banking Superintendence) in the Basic Legal Circular Communication, distinguished between a commercial trust and escrow, covering the latter with the rules of a mandate agreement.

-In accordance with the foregoing, from a tax point of view, the trustee in an escrow complies with the duties of an agent and therefore must identify any income received on behalf of the principal and the payments made in his or her name in its accounts and must perform all tax withholdings derived from the transactions carried out by instructions of the trustor, but it will be the latter, in his or her capacity as principal when the principal is required to declare the income and to apply for the respective costs, deductions and deductible taxes, according to the information provided by the trustee.
+In accordance with the foregoing, from a tax point of view, the trustee in escrow complies with the duties of an agent and therefore must identify any income received on behalf of the principal and the payments made in his or her name in its accounts, and must perform all tax withholdings derived from the transactions carried out under the trustor's instructions, but it will be the latter, in his or her capacity as principal, who is required to declare the income and apply for the respective costs, deductions and deductible taxes according to the information provided by the trustee.

 In the case of a civil trust, the law provides that the trustee will have free management of the assets, given that until the condition is met, he or she is the owner of the assets in the trust.
 Nevertheless, the trustee is responsible for any impairments or deteriorations derived from acts or negligence.
-For tax purposes, bearing in mind that the trustee holds the ownership and possession of the assets placed in the trust until the condition occurs, the obligation to declare the assets and the revenues of a civil trust applies to the trustee, unless it is provided that the proceeds of the assets belong to the trustor.
-In this case, they must be reported by the latter.
+For tax purposes, bearing in mind that the trustee holds the ownership and possession of the assets until the condition occurs, the obligation to declare the assets and revenue of a civil trust applies to the trustee, unless it is provided that the proceeds of the assets belong to the trustor.
+In this case, these must be reported by the latter.

-C. Treatment of foreign trusts and foundations
+C. Exchange control treatment of foreign trusts and foundations